Allfeat/docs/docs/faq.md

 ## More Information

-For more detailed information and guides, visit the [Allfeat Documentation](https://allfeatdocs.org).
-If your question is not covered in this FAQ, join the Allfeat community forums or Discord channel for support.
+If your question is not covered in this FAQ, join the Allfeat Discord channel for support.